trumans/treehouse-react-app-course-manager/README.md

 **GET /api/users**

-Get the current authenticated user
+Get the user with the credentials in the Authorization header
 * User authentication is required.
 * If credentials are valid:
   * Status 200 is returned